The Wartime Monthly Growing Guides in One Volume

 They’re simple and straightforward but most importantly, they work.
 By following them, even a complete novice can put fresh wholesome food on the family’s table all year round.

 I have collected that original monthly growing advice issued by the government from the war and put it into one volume with a commentary explaining where and why best practice has changed for the modern gardener.

 The book as been printed to the highest standards.
-It is now available with a fantastic introductory offer.
+It is now available with a fantastic offer.
 The price is £12.99.
 Unlike my other books this is a large format, full colour volume.